The Landlord and Tenant Board Ontario plays a major role in the relationship between landlords and tenants.

-However, many of these home owners have never been a landlord before and have no idea how to go about it.
+However, many home owners have never been a landlord before and have no idea how to go about it.
 Below we will go through some things you need to consider before becoming a landlord.

-Each province has different rules when it comes to rental properties.
-Locally it’s best to consult the Landlord and Tenant Board Ontario.
-One example is that in Ontario landlords are unable to demand a damage deposit however landlords in Alberta are.
 In Ontario, the Landlord and Tenant Board is the best source of information for rules and regulations.
-The Ontario government has also introduced a standard lease all landlords must use.
+The Ontario government has also introduced a standard lease agreement that all landlords must use.
 It is also a great source of information on wide variety of topics.
-Many municipalities also have rules landlords must follow.
+Many municipalities also have rules landlords must follow that outline both landlords and tenants’ rights.

-#2 Check With Your Insurance Provider
+Check With Your Insurance Provider

 Tenant have the option of purchasing tenant insurance which would cover their belongings.
 While it is not legal to mandate your tenant has insurance, it is good practice to recommend it.